-/usr/lib/arcsight/highavail/bin/arcsight firstBootWizard In the First Boot Wizard, specify the new hostname for the secondary system.
+In the First Boot Wizard, specify the new hostname for the secondary system.

-When the First Boot Wizard completes, the cluster restarts and you are done.
+When the First Boot Wizard completes, the cluster restarts.

 Changing the Primary Hostname or IP Address Only

 Use the following procedure to change the hostname or IP address of the primary server only.
 Basically, you force the primary to fail over then, when it has become the secondary, you use the procedure for changing the secondary.